 I’m a lazy gardener.
 Yet I love my garden.
 I believe I should be able to spend time enjoying my landscape not labouring in it.
 My ponds are an integral part of the gardens around my home.

 With the ponds my philosophy is the same.
 They need to basically take care of themselves.
 Yet I want crystal clear water and healthy fish.
-That’s why every pond I have has a bog filter or plans to add one.
+That’s why every pond I have has a bog filter.

-In my opinion the easiest and laziest way to maintain a healthy, vibrant and clear pond is incorporating a bog filter.
+A bog filter is the easiest way to maintain a healthy, vibrant and crystal clear pond.

 So let’s take a quick look at all the reasons every pond owner should consider adding or incorporating a bog filter in their own pond.

 If you’re already convinced and would like to construct one for your pond, here’s an article I wrote on “building a bog or wetland filter”.